-Factor 1, Knowledge Required by the Position
+Factor 1, Knowledge Required by the Position Level 1-8 1550 points

 Mastery knowledge of and skill in applying, professional knowledge of the theory, concepts, principles, and practices of an accounting specialty or specialties.

 Expert knowledge of Federal accounting principles, practices, and standards.